Projects per year

 Richard Joyce, 'Sovereignty After Sovereignty' in C Barbour and G Pavlich (eds), After Sovereignty: On the Question of Political Beginnings (Abingdon: Routledge, 2010).

 Peter Fitzpatrick and Richard Joyce, ‘Copying Right: Cultural Property and the Limits of (Occidental) Law’ in F Macmillan (ed), New Directions in Copyright Law: Volume 4: Protection of Traditional Knowledge and Culture (Cheltenham: Edward Elgar, 2007).

-CONFERENCE PAPERS (SELECTED)
+CONFERENCE PAPERS AND INVITED TALKS (SELECTED)